shsagir/play-area-sync/docs/logging.md

 template:   article
 reviewed:   2016-01-21
-title:      Acces your App's logs
+title:      About logs on fortrabbit
 naviTitle:  Logging
 lead:       Accessing live logs of your App is essential for developing.
 Here is how you can do it on fortrabbit.
 group:       Kitchen_sink

+seeAlsoLinks:
+    - remote-ssh-execution

 keywords:
     - Logging